-The Acres American Incorporated (Acres) Plan of Study (POS) for the Susitna Hydroelectric Project was issued by the Alaska Power Authority (Power Authority) for public review and comment in 1980.
+The Acres American Incorporated (Acres) Plan of Study (POS) for the Susitna Hydroelectric Project was issued by the Alaska Power Authority (APA) for public review and comment in 1980.
 Task 2 of the POS deals with surveys and site facilities including, under Subtask 2.10, consideration of access to the proposed Susitna hydroelectric development.
-The objective of Subtask 2.10 is to define alternative access routes which will be required for construction and operation of the power developments at the Watana and Devil Canyon damsites, to evaluate the related economical, environmental and engineering factors involved and to select a preferred route.
+The Objective of Subtask 2.10 is to define alternative access routes which will be required for construction and operation of the power developments at the Watana and Devil Canyon Dam sites, to evaluate the related economical, environmental and engineering factors involved and to select a preferred route.

 The original POS proposed that a single route would be selected by May 1981 to be followed by detailed environmental investigations of this route.
 Early in the study three main access corridors were developed.
-Consideration of these plans on the basis of available information, comment and concerns from various state agencies and a recommendation from the Susitna Steering Committee, led to a decision to assess three alternative routes in more detail throughout 1981 and recommend one selected route late in the year.
-Accordingly, this assessment included environmental studies, engineering studies, aerial photography, drilling, and geologic mapping of all three alternatives, rather than the single route initially envisaged.
+Consideration of these plans on the basis of information received, comment and concerns from various state agencies and a recommendation from the Susitna Steering Committee, led to a decision to assess three alternative routes in more detail throughout 1981 and recommend one selected route late in the year.
+This assessment will include environmental studies, engineering studies, aerial photography, drilling, and geologic mapping of all three alternatives, rather than just one.